Mirxa27/newomen/QUICK_REFERENCE.md

-# 🚀 Quick Reference - NewWomen Platform
+# 🚀 Quick Reference - Newomen Platform

 ## 🎯 What Was Built (This Session)